Lukc/hestia/README.md

   find_css 'your.custom.css' -- helper that finds .css file in module paths find_js 'your.custom.js' -- helper that finds .js file in module paths }
+modulefilter: (str)-> str -- a filter function to use on module names, omit if not required
 discount: { -- flags for discount, omit to use the default flags shown here 'toc'
   'extrafootnote'